slayer/snippets/README.md

 ufw allow in on docker+
 ufw allow in on docker+ from any to any ufw allow in on tun+ from any

+ufw allow in on eth1 from any to any proto udp port 1197 comment "openvpn s1-s2"

 ```
 ufw+docker: https://svenv.nl/unixandlinux/dockerufw